Dr. Solveig Lena Hansen

 In 2007, I joined the Department of Medical Ethics and the History of Medicine, where I have developed my research interests at the intersection of communication and bioethics.

-I currently am a research fellow in the project: "I would prefer not to“ – Organ donation between unease and criticism.
+I was a research fellow in the project: "I would prefer not to“ – Organ donation between unease and criticism.
 A sociological and ethical analysis (funded by the German Research Foundation, 2014-2016 and 2018-2020).
 I was also Co-PI and research fellow in the project ClinhiPS - A Scientific, Ethical and Comparative Legal Analysis of the Clinical Application of Human Induced Pluripotent Stem Cells in Germany and Austria (funded by the Federal Ministry of Education and Research, 2016-2018).

 My doctoral research topic was Alterity as a Cultural Challenge of Cloning.
 A Reconstruction of Literary and Bioethical Negotiations.The thesis was submitted at Göttingen University in 2014 and defended in 2015 (subject: Bioethics, Funding: German Research Foundation).
 I was a visiting fellow at the Institute for Advanced Studies on Science, Technology and Society in Graz (Austria) 2013/2014 and at the Austrian Unit of the Network of Institutions for Medical Ethics Education, Medical University Innsbruck (Austria) 2018.